Amazon S3: A Comprehensive Guide to Object Storage, Lifecycle Management, and Cost Optimization

 --bucket my-bucket

-# Abort incomplete multipart uploads
+Abort an incomplete multipart upload

 aws s3api abort-multipart-upload \